 - Online video viewing.
 Some rogue software propagate through downloading an infected codec while trying to watch a video online.
 For learning how to reduce the risk of infection with online streaming, see Safe Streaming/progressive download.

 - Infected files and malicious online applications.
-Computers can also get infected with malware/spyware (rogue Anti-Virus included) through an infected PDF file or a malicious flash or java program (an online game for example).
+Computers can also get infected with malware/spyware (rogue Anti-Virus included) through an infected PDF file or a malicious java program (an online game for example).
 To avoid infection through executing files and online applications, keep a legitimate Anti-Virus software always up to date, with the online/web and real time protection features active.

 - P2P.
 The rogue software can also be disguised as a piece of software downloaded through a peer-to-peer network (for example, a file downloaded via a torrent client).